Huskyeder/stackato-doc/user/console/index.rst

 the application followed by its organization / space.
 The view includes the following tabs:

-* Summary: General information about the app including its description, which buildpack it uses, when it was created, and when it was last modified.
+* Summary: General information about the app including its description (optional), which buildpack it uses, when it was created, and when it was last modified.

 * Timeline: A realtime stream of events and discussions relevant to the Application.
 Events in the application's history appear here as